alfredo-pasquel/audio-midi-preprocess/README.md

 ---

-## License

-This project is released under the MIT License.

----

 ## Contact

 For questions, issues, or contributions, please open an issue on GitHub or contact the maintainer at info@alfredopasquel.com.